-Pink Sleeves strives for exciting, inviting play, even if it's the only way you play Magic.
+Pink Sleeves strives for an exciting, inviting experience, even if it's the only way you play Magic.

 Draft reports at zoydraft.tumblr.com